By Carol Devine, ocean advocate, planetary health researcher and writer

 Dr. Aithne Rowse joins SANAE IV, the South African National Antarctic Expedition, and is the first South African woman to overwinter in Antarctica.

 Artist Nel Law is the first Australian woman to land on Antarctica, visiting Mawson station.

-The US Congress lifts the ban on American women working in Antarctica.
+The US Military lifts the ban on American women working in Antarctica.
 Lois Jones a geochemist from Ohio State University leads first all-female Antarctic expedition.
 They work in the Dry Valleys and are also the first women to reach the South Pole.
 With Jones is geologist Eileen McSaveney, biologist Kay Lindsay, Terry Lee Tickhill, a chemistry major, New Zealander biologist Pam Young and Jean Pearson, a reporter for the Detroit Free Press.